ybabts/EAV/README.md

 Adopting the errors as values approach inherently leads to a more proactive error handling mechanism.
-The consumer of a function written using errors as values is always presented with the reality that the function could potentially return an error.
+The consumer of a function written using errors as values is always presented with the possibility that the function could potentially return an error.
 This very nature of errors as values encourages, or rather necessitates, that the error be handled immediately at the point of function invocation.
-The possibility of an error being returned cannot be ignored or deferred; it must be addressed immediately at the point of function invocation.
+The possibility of an error being returned cannot be ignored or overlooked; it must be addressed immediately at the point of function invocation.
 This way, error handling becomes an integral part of the normal control flow of the application.
 The real advantage of this is two fold: firstly it leads to more robust code as it reduces the likelihood of unhandled errors causing unexpected behavior or crashes.
 Secondly, it fosters a coding discipline where programmers are habitually conscious and cautious about potential failures and are more dilligent in managing them, leading to higher code quality overall.

 # Limitations of Linters and Static Analysis Tools